Solar Panels in Southport, Merseyside

 What size solar system do I need for my home in Southport?

 Most homes in Southport benefit from a 3-6 kWp system.
-A 4kWp system (10 panels) covers 93% of average household electricity use.
-Your installer will assess your roof space, orientation, and energy usage to recommend the optimal size.
+A 4kWp system (10 panels at ~400W each) generates 3,540 kWh/yr at Southport's yield of 885 kWh/kWp, covering 93% of average household electricity use.
+The system requires approximately 18-20 m² of unshaded roof space.
+If you have an electric vehicle or heat pump, a larger 5-6 kWp system (12-15 panels) may be more appropriate to offset the additional demand.
+Your MCS-certified installer will assess your roof space, orientation, shading, and electricity consumption to recommend the optimal size during a site survey.

 Can I add a battery to my solar system?